infobloxopen/bloxone-go-client/dfp/docs/AccountsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiAccountsCheckConfigRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCheckConfigRequest struct via the builder pattern

 Name | Type | Description  | Notes